Basic Law for the Federal Republic of Germany: Legal status of Germany

 From the 1950s, the claim that there was a single continuing German Reich, and that in some sense the Federal Republic and the Federal Republic alone could represent that Reich, was adopted both by the Federal Government itself and by the Federal Constitutional Court.
-Initially, the 1949 constitution of the German Democratic Republic adopted a mirror image version of this claim, being framed in anticipation of a future all-German constitution on its own political terms, but it was replaced with a new constitution in 1968 that made no references to a wider national German nation, and from that date the GDR maintained that from 1949 there had existed two entirely separate sovereign German states.
+Initially, the 1949 constitution of the German Democratic Republic adopted a mirror image version of this claim, and went even further than the Basic Law did; while the Basic Law was intended only as a temporary the 1949 GDR constitution was meant to serve as an all-German constitution on its own political terms.
+In 1968, the 1949 constitution was replaced with a new constitution of an explicitly socialist ideological character, which asserted the GDR is the "socialist state of the German nation" and that West Germany was an illegitimate puppet state of the "imperialist" Western Allies.
+However, with the replacement of Walter Ulbricht by Erich Honecker as the leader of East Germany, the 1968 constitution was amended in 1974 to remove all references to a wider national German nation, and from that date the GDR maintained that from 1949 there had existed two entirely separate sovereign German states.
 The Federal Republic's Cold-war Allies supported its claims in part, as they acknowledged the Federal Republic as the sole legitimate democratically organised state within former German territory (the GDR being held to be a Soviet puppet state), but they did not accept the associated arguments for the Reich's continuing 'metaphysical' existence de jure within the organs of the Federal Republic alone.
 Subsequently, under the Ostpolitik, the Federal Republic in the early 1970s sought to end hostile relations with the countries of the Eastern Bloc, in the course of which it negotiated in 1972 a Basic Treaty with the GDR, recognising it as one of two German states within one German nation, and relinquishing any claim to de jure sovereign jurisdiction over East Germany.
 The Treaty was challenged in the Federal Constitutional court, as apparently contradicting the overriding aspirations of the Basic Law for a unified German state; but the Treaty's legality was upheld by the Court, heavily qualified by a reassertion of the claim that the German Reich continued to exist as an 'overall state' such that the duty to strive for future German unity could not be abandoned while East and West Germany remained disunited, albeit that without any institutional organs of itself the 'overall' Reich was currently not capable of action.